 The picturesque Li River is shown on the back of the 20 Yuan note, a landscape characterized by tall limestone mountains, luscious rice fields, bamboo groves, and buffaloes.
 A boat trip on the Li River is perfect for soaking in the beautiful surroundings of Guilin and is often included in tours of Guilin.

 No cruise along the Yangtze River is complete, without passing the Three Gorges.
 Featured on the reverse side of the 10 Yuan note, is the Qutang Gorge.
 Even though it’s the shortest of the three, it’s also considered the most spectacular one.
 The imposing mountains on either side of the narrow river make for a breathtaking view.

 On the reverse side of the 5 Yuan note, the Mount Tai stands tall (1545 meters, to be exact).
 It’s one of five sacred mountains in mainland China and has been an important place of worship for the last 3000 years.
 Mount Tai offers spectacular views of its surroundings and has been on the UNESCO World Heritage list since 1987.

 The most famous and beautiful West Lake in the world, according to Lonely Planet.
 No wonder it’s shown on the reverse side of the 1 Yuan note.
 West Lake truly makes Hangzhou a memorable travel destination.
 The West Lake inspired many gardeners, poets, and painters with its scenic natural beauty.
 The most iconic view of the West Lake is the three man-made islands, called “Three Ponds Mirroring the Moon” West Lake was recognized as a UNESCO World Heritage Site in 2011.

 Inspired by these six fascinating and diverse sites?
 Why not talk to our China tour experts and book your unique China experience today.
-Have a look at our wide range of small group tours, family tours and private tours.
-Or, if you can’t see anything you like?
-Design a custom tour of China from your wishlist.
+Maybe have a look at our wide range of China Panda tours, or visit our Best China Tours page.